Share your insights

 Management

-• Analgesia: NSAIDs or opioids.
+• Analgesia: NSAIDs preferred.

 • Small stones (< 5 mm): High fluid intake and analgesics, often pass spontaneously.